From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Rethinking Community-Level Reporting Systems through Adversarial Legal Frameworks

 \subsubsection{Threats of Abuse in Adversarial Reporting Designs}

-Transforming online reporting systems to be more adversarial poses significant challenges, reflecting both the limitations of adversarial processes and the fundamental differences between online and offline settings.
-A central issue with adversarial models is that when users gain more control over the process, they are also more likely to abuse that control for self-interest~\cite{damaska1972evidentiary, kim2014adversarial}.
+A central threat with incorporating adversarial elements is that with more control over the process, users are more likely to abuse that control for self-interest~\cite{damaska1972evidentiary, kim2014adversarial}.
 For example, if users can influence who reviews their report, they may prefer moderators who are more sympathetic to their perspective.
 And while adversarial models encourage users to actively gather evidence, they also increase the risk of evidence manipulation or selective disclosure~\cite{lind1973discovery}.
 Such abuse can be even more prevalent in online settings where false reports are already common, whether to overwhelm moderators~\cite{matias2015reporting}, or frame other users~\cite{kou2021flag}.
-To effectively prevent such abuse, \textbf{threat modeling is crucial when coming up with adversarial designs that can guard against abuse}.